ghumakkad/blog/_posts/2018-09-30-pin-parvati-pass.markdown

 </figure>

 Near Tunda Bhuj, on the other side of river many waterfalls emanating from steep mountains join the river.
-On those steep faces, shepherds in search of green pastures for their flock were seen passing across the waterfalls which we worndered if anyone would dare to traverse.
+On those steep faces, shepherds in search of green pastures for their flock were seen passing across the waterfalls which we wondered if anyone would dare to traverse.

 <figure>
   <img src="https://c2.staticflickr.com/2/1957/45324200671_005b23d62a_o.jpg" alt="Waterfalls joining Parbati River"/>